THE GAVIOTAS COMMUNITY in South America is

 He runs the business office of Gaviotas in Bogota, Columbia's capital.

-Paolo: "When I die, I am certain that Gaviotas
+Paolo: "When I die, I am certain

-will continue, perhaps even better."
+that Gaviotas will continue, perhaps even better."

-degree of face to face contact and exchanging of multiple ideas promotes
+high degree of face to face contact and exchanging of multiple ideas promotes

 the people's self esteem.
 And this is particular so when a